serbulent/HOPER/Reproduction/ppi_representations/readme.md

-# GEM: Graph Embedding Methods
-GEM is a Python package which offers a general framework for graph embedding methods.

-Please refer https://palash1992.github.io/GEM/ to access the readme as a webpage.

-## Implemented Methods
+# Protein-Protein Interaction (PPI) representation

+Protein-Protein Interaction (PPI) representation refers to the various ways in which the interactions between proteins can be represented or encoded.
+PPI representations aim to capture the structural, functional, and relational aspects of protein interactions and are used in various computational methods and analyses.
+Methods used for representation:

 * node2vec

 * Higher-Order Proximity preserved Embedding (HOPE)

+Node2Vec and HOPE are a popular algorithm used for generating node embeddings in network analysis, including graph-based protein representations.
+It is a representation learning method that learns low-dimensional vector representations, or embeddings, for nodes in a graph.

+Please refer https://palash1992.github.io/GEM/ to access the readme as a webpage.

+## Node2vec parameters

+d = [10,50,100,200,500,1000]
+p = [0.25,0.5,1,2]
+q = [0.25,0.5,1,2]
+max_iter=1
+walk_len=80
+num_walks=10
+con_size=10

+## HOPE parameters

+d = [10,50,100,200,500,1000]
+beta = [0.00390625,0.0078125,0.015625,0.03125,0.0625,0.125,0.25,0.5]

 ## Graph Format
 We used undirected graph as protein-protein interaction data.